 Wednesday June 6th, 2018

-There is a great deal happening now in the optical industry – there is a wonderful opportunity in health services and vision
+There is a wonderful opportunity in health services and vision

 An optician will perform an eye examination on you.
 The purpose of the examination is to work out the type of spectacles you may need.
 In addition to the spectacles, you will also receive a spectacle card with cryptic acronyms and numbers to accurately tell you about the choice of spectacle lenses in detail.
 This is a little similar to one’s shoe size.
 With this number set, you can now easily order your following spectacles via an online store.
 The determination of spectacles may also already be possible with the assistance of an online store, whereupon it may no longer be necessary to visit an optician.